Published on Oct 8, 2016

-The Hendersonville Community Band conducted by Winford Franklin will perform it’s annual “Pops and Patriotic” concert on Sunday, May 10, 2015 at 3 pm.
-This always favorite community event will be held at the Blue Ridge Community College Conference Hall in Flat Rock.
+The Hendersonville Community Band conducted by Winford Franklin will perform it’s annual “Pops and Patriotic” concert on Sunday, May 8, 2016 at 3pm.
+The Hendersonville Chorale our special guest group under the direction of Mary Beth Shumate will also be performing.

 The location of this inspiring concert is at the Blue Ridge Community College Conference Hall in Flat Rock .
 The tickets are $10 for adults, students are free and may be purchased at the Hendersonville Visitors Center on Main St., from any band member and at the door of the concert.
 It is open seating and plenty of accessible parking behind the hall.
 The familiar numbers performed by the band will bring back memories of days gone by but just as worthy today.
 They will have you humming [or singing] along while smiling and tapping your feet.